We live in a time when it has become increasingly difficult to explain what one does at work.

 In Motivation 3.0, purpose maximization is taking its place alongside profit maximization as an aspiration and a guiding principle.
 Within organizations, this new “purpose motive” is expressing itself in three ways: in goals that use profit to reach purpose; in words that emphasize more than self-interest; and in policies that allow people to pursue purpose on their own terms.

 While some find it easy to joke at job euphemisms, labels matter.
 Papers such as Job Titles as Identity Badges clearly show a connection between morale, behavior, and how people view their work.
-If someone working in “Customer Happiness” sees himself as being responsible for making customers happy, that’s purpose.
-That has a meaningful impact on his behavior.
+If someone working in “Customer Happiness” sees themself as being responsible for making customers happy, that’s purpose.
+That has a meaningful impact on their behavior.

 The harder it is to suggest ideas, the less people will bother.
 But consider the first example of inventors—since an identity was created around sharing thoughts on how things could work better, the friction was gone and innovation was not only unhampered, but encouraged.
 It’s surprising (or perhaps not) to see how the direction, tone, and behavior of an organization can shift when you interrupt the status quo of how employees see themselves.